The History: KölnSkulptur #4–10

 ÜberNatur – Natural Takeover

-The Skulpturenpark Köln (Cologne Sculpture Park) is a unique exhibition venue featuring loaned works from past KölnSkulptur exhibitions, interspersed with the permanent collection amassed by Michael and Eleonore Stoffel.
+The Skulpturenpark Köln is a unique exhibition venue featuring loaned works from past KölnSkulptur exhibitions, interspersed with the permanent collection amassed by Dr Michael and Dr Eleonore Stoffel.
 Every two years, a curator is invited to add new artworks to this constellation of outdoor sculpture.
-All of the works shown at KölnSkulptur, most of them being commissioned especially for the exhibition.
+Most of the works shown at KölnSkulptur have been commissioned especially for the exhibition.
 The Skulpturenpark Köln is thus a unique hybrid of permanent display and temporary group exhibition.

 ÜberNatur – Natural Takeover marks the 10th iteration of the biannual KölnSkulptur exhibition of contemporary outdoor sculpture.
 Eight new works have been added to the Skulpturenpark Köln this year.
-Inspired by the location of the public park – wedged between the Rhine, the Cologne Zoo, the Flora and the adjacent Botanical Garden – as curator of this year’s KölnSkulptur, artworks have been commissioned or selected that engage with notions of nature and initiate dialogue with the natural environment.
+Inspired by the location of the public park – wedged between the Rhine, the Cologne Zoo, the Flora and the adjacent Botanical Garden artworks have been commissioned or selected that engage with notions of nature and initiate dialogue with the natural environment.

 Spur (2015) by Lois Weinberger can be read as the lodestar around which this year’s exhibition revolves.
 Commissioned for KölnSkulptur #8, it is a sixty-metre-long shallow trench cut into the ground.
 It has slowly developed to become a ‘ruderal community’, a living constellation of invasive weeds and a few furtive animals, which have made their home on the rough terrain.
 This ‘wilderness’ of weeds, a disruptive intervention in the public park, interrogates the connections between planning and planting and between idea(l)s of ‘nature’ and nature itself.
 This oscillation between the ‘natural’ and the ‘artificial’ – in effect a destabilisation of the two contrasting terms, which are already blurry and shifting – was a determining feature in the choice of which artworks to commission for KölnSkulptur #10.
 This year’s exhibition accentuates the ‘park’ in Skulpturenpark, emphasising not only its physical location, but also wider growing concerns about humanity’s place within a larger ecology – a communal ecology, in which humans, animals and plants co-exist in various constellations, all faced with the threat of climate change and ecological crisis.